priscilamleal/commentarygenerator/README.md

-# ⚽ European Football Commentary Generator
+# ⚽ Football Commentary Generator

 A randomized sports commentary generator built with JavaScript.
 Every time you run the program, you get a unique, dramatic football commentary line — just like a real match broadcast!